abc123321cb/bird-catcher/README.md

 ### Building from Scratch
 You can run Bird Catcher from the source files.
 ##### Prerequisites
 If you want to run Bird Catcher from source, you will need to have Python3 and Pygame installed.
-The game is developed to be cross-platform and has been tested on Mac OSX and Linux (Debian).
+The game is developed to be cross-platform and has been tested on Windows, Mac OSX, and Linux (Debian).
 ##### Installation
 Download all of the source files into a directory (or simply clone the repo to a local path).
 Using the terminal or command prompt, navigate to the folder and execute the following command:
 >python main.py